GuavaGuy/JojoBot/Code/bin/Debug/Info/READ_ME.txt

         Rohan
         Shigechi
         Speedwagon
+        Tonio
         VanillaIce
+        Yasuho
         Yukako
         Zeppeli

     Of particular note is that all three Pillar Men are grouped together under the "PillarMen" command, and there are not separate commands for each of them.
-Additionally, differentiate between Josuke from part 4 and Josuke from part 8 with "Josuke4" and "Josuke8" respectively.
 "Zeppeli" refers specifically to William Zeppeli from part 1, whereas Caesar and Gyro are both referred to by their first names.
-Finally, for the commands involving multiple words ("HolHorse", "PillarMen", and "VanillaIce"), be sure to capitalize the first letter of each word and do not use a space.
+Also, for the commands involving multiple words ("HolHorse", "PillarMen", and "VanillaIce"), be sure to not use a space.
+    If you type "%react ___" where "___" is ANYTHING other than what is listed, a "general" Jojo reaction image will be sent.
+This means it might not related to any particular characters but rather Jojo as a whole, or it might contain many characters rather than be a specific reaction image for one or two.
+    Finally, if you want a reaction picture of a specific Stand, use the same command as if you wanted a picture of their user.
+Stands and their users are not currently separated.

     EXAMPLE:
-        "%react Jotaro" will display a random reaction image of Jotaro.
+        "%react Jotaro" will display a random reaction image of Jotaro OR Star Platinum.